couchbase/cbgt/IDEAS.md

 - Cfg - a distributed, consistent config database where index definitions and plans can be stored.

-Every cbft node is homogeneous in order to provide a simple story for deployment.
+Every cbgt node is homogeneous in order to provide a simple story for deployment.

 A PIndex (a.k.a, an Index Partition, or a "Physical Index") will have